JGarnica22/PSlab/ATACseq_analysis/README.md

 * **-t**: This is the only REQUIRED parameter for MACS.
 If you have more than one alignment file, you can specify them as -t A B C. MACS will pool up all these files together.
 ENTENC QUE NOMÉS ESPECIFIQUES MÉS D'UN FILE A L'OPCIÓ -t QUAN SÓN LA MATEIXA MOSTRA?
 POTSER ES PODRIA ESPECIFICAR
 * **-n**: The name string of the experiment.
 MACS will use this string NAME to create output files like NAME_peaks.xls, NAME_negative_peaks.xls, NAME_peaks.bed...
 * **--outdir**: MACS2 will save all output files into the specified folder.
 * **-f**: Format of tag file can be ELAND, BED, ELANDMULTI, ELANDEXPORT, SAM, BAM, BOWTIE, BAMPE, or BEDPE.
-QUIN ÉS EL FORMAT PER DEFAULT?
-O QUIN ÉS EL RECOMANAT A INDICAR?
+Default is “AUTO” which will allow MACS to decide the format automatically.
 * **-q**: The q-value (minimum FDR) cutoff to call significant regions.
 Default is 0.05.
 * **--nomodel**: to bypass building the shifting model.
 * **--extsize**: While --nomodel is set, MACS uses this parameter to extend reads in 5'->3' direction to fix-sized fragments.